If I'm Lucky (film): Production

-If I'm Lucky offered Perry Como the most significant of his three roles for 20th Century Fox.
 This film's working titles were That's for Me and You're for Me.
 Edgar Buchanan was borrowed from Columbia Pictures for the production.
-According to the Twentieth Century-Fox Records of the Legal Department, the Batucada number was the last sequence to be shot and was photographed by Joseph La Shelle.
+According to the Twentieth Century-Fox Records of the Legal Department, the "Batucada" number was the last sequence to be shot and was photographed by Joseph La Shelle.
 The picture is very similar to the 1935 Twentieth Century-Fox production Thanks a Million, but neither credits nor studio information acknowledge that If I'm Lucky is a remake of the earlier film.

+If I'm Lucky offered Perry Como the most significant of his three roles for 20th Century Fox.
+In April 1947, Como terminated his 20th Century Fox contract.
 That was also the last film of Carmen Miranda with Fox, ending her contract with the studio.
-In April 1947, Perry Como terminated his 20th Century Fox contract.